-In addition, courts may require that a spouse secure a life insurance policy to ensure that alimony or child support payments will continue if he or she died.
+In addition, courts may require that a spouse secure a life insurance policy to ensure that alimony or child support payments will continue if he or she dies.

-Women in particular may be tempted to fight for the family home, cars, and other property to maintain some semblance of “normal life" — but those all present expenses that stand in the way of other goals that may be meaningful post-divorce.
+Women in particular may be tempted to fight for the family home, cars and other property to maintain some semblance of “normal life," but those all represent expenses that stand in the way of other goals that may be meaningful post-divorce.

 As you make progress and reach these small goals, you'll gain confidence in your ability to control your financial destiny, regardless of how much the divorce may have set you back.